29jm/29jm.github.io/about.md

 The stated goals of development this year are the following:

-- Displaying a basic user interface
+- Displaying a basic user interface: a desktop, a mouse
-- Being able to run a simple graphical program, such as a clock.
+- Programs: a launcher, to start other programs, and at least a system monitor showing memory use and running programs
+- Reasonable speed in QEMU: ~10 fps would be a start
 - Document my progress
 - Create learning resources and improve existing ones